Easy recipe for Christmas truffles or Toblerone snowballs - whatever you want to call them, here’s how to make these mini chocolate treats!

-But fear not because this is how my Toblerone snowballs were made!
+But fear not, because this is how my Toblerone snowballs were made. 😉

-Toblerone Snowballs - Truffles
+Toblerone Truffles

 Ingredients

-- 150g Toblerone
+- 150 g Toblerone chocolate

 - 1 tablespoon runny honey

-- a few tablespoons unsweetened desiccated coconut
+- 3 tablespoons unsweetened desiccated coconut

 Instructions

-Be sure to use only 'unsweetened' desiccated coconut otherwise
+- Be sure to use only 'unsweetened' desiccated coconut; otherwise, they will be far too sweet.

 Those look dangerous Jan!! xxoo